amgarnier/EasyPID/README.md

                 array[a] = (a + 3) + random.NextDouble();
             }
 ```
-Then we initate a new instance of EasyPID controller and input our Ki, Kp, Kd, Setpoint, and OutputSpeed.
+Then we initiate a new instance of EasyPID controller and input our Ki, Kp, Kd, Setpoint, and OutputSpeed.

 Controllers: Manually tune.
 Read more in the reference at the bottom of the page
 Kp= Proportional controller